TimGrt/Ansible-Workshop-Exercises/docs/day3/network-automation-project/apic-project.md

 Within your newly created project folder, create an inventory file and a playbook file.

-The goal is the create a new tenant within the APIC controller with Ansible.
+The goal is to create a new tenant within the APIC controller with Ansible.
 The tenant should have a recognizable name e.g. `demo-tenant-<initials>`.

 ![Demo Tenant in APIC UI](apic-demo-tenant.png)